 There are two kinds of procrustes plots in

 vegan.
 Kind 1 gives a visual indication of the degree of match between the two ordinations.
-Symbols or labels show the position of the samples in the second ordination, and arrows point to their positions in the target ordination.
+Symbols or labels show the position of the samples in the first ordination, and arrows point to their positions in the target ordination.
 The plot also shows the rotation between the two ordinations necessary to make them match as closely as possible.

 plot(pro, kind = 1, type = "text")